2033 SH-DH

 Professor Kirtley did her doctoral studies in the Strategy & Innovation Department at Boston University’s Questrom School of Business.
 She holds a bachelor of science from MIT in Ocean Engineering with a minor in Mechanical Engineering as well as a master of science in Naval Architecture and Marine Engineering, also from MIT.
 She received an MBA with high honors from Boston University.
 Prior to entering academia, Professor Kirtley taught science and engineering through live demonstrations at the Museum of Science Boston.

-Jacqueline Kirtley (Working), Following the Money: Entrepreneurial Technology Firm Strategy Making for Creation, Survival, and Success.
+Jacqueline Kirtley (Working), Following the Money: Entrepreneurial Firm Strategy Making and the Impact of Venture Investors.

 Jacqueline Kirtley and Siobhan O’Mahony (2020), What is a Pivot?
 Explaining When and How Entrepreneurial Firms Decide to Make Strategic Change and Pivot, Strategic Management Journal. https://doi.org/10.1002/smj.3131